GsActions/commit-message-checker/README.md

 ![Version](https://img.shields.io/github/v/release/gsactions/commit-message-checker?style=flat-square)
 ![Test](https://github.com/gsactions/commit-message-checker/workflows/build-test/badge.svg)

-A GitHub action that checks that commit messages match a regex patter.
-The action is able to act on pull request and push events and check the pull request title and body or the commit message of the commits of a push.
+A GitHub action that checks that commit messages match a regex pattern.
+The action is able to act on pull request and push events and check the pull request title and body, or the commit message of the commits of a push.

-On pull requests the title and body are concatenated delimited by two line breaks.
+On pull requests the title and body are concatenated, delimited by two line breaks.

-Designed to be very flexible in usage you can split checks into various workflows, using action types on pull request to listen on, define branches for pushes etc. etc.
+Designed to be very flexible in usage, you can split checks into various workflows, use action types on pull request to listen on, define branches for pushes etc. etc.

 ## Configuration